brianhigh/research-computing/Information_Systems_Script.md

 Source: [VersionOne, Inc., CC BY-SA 3.0, (Wikimedia)](http://commons.wikimedia.org/wiki/File:Agile_Software_Development_methodology.jpg)
 </small>

----

-Notable features:

-- Smaller Teams

-> Smaller teams that can meet regularly, ideally face-to-face.

-- Pair Programming

-> Working in pairs, with one person coding and other helping "over the shoulder".

-- Test-driven Development

-> After you identify use cases, then you write tests and then build the system to pass the tests.
+Smaller teams that can meet regularly, ideally face-to-face.
+Working in pairs, with one person coding and other helping "over the shoulder".
+After you identify use cases, then you write tests and then build the system to pass the tests.
+By developing an automated test and build system, releases can be pushed out quickly and more often.

-- Frequent Product Releases

-> By developing an automated test and build system, releases can be pushed out quickly and more often.

-These three delopement model examples are popular, but make use of features of the others, such as cyclical, sprial development and prototyping.

 <small style="font-size:.5em">
 Source: [Wikipedia](http://en.wikipedia.org/wiki/Agile_software_development),
 [CC BY-SA 3.0](http://en.wikipedia.org/wiki/Wikipedia:Text_of_Creative_Commons_Attribution-ShareAlike_3.0_Unported_License)
 </small>

 Transparency
 ========================================================